IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 State's monitoring should ensure that polices designed to ensure equality between men and women do not have  "unintended adverse effects"[^116]

+> Disaggregated statistics, provided within specific time frames, are necessary to measure the progressive realization of economic, social and cultural rights by men and women, where appropriate[^171]

 #### Reports